-dstack decouples the development of applications from the development of ML models by offering an ML registry.
-This way, one can develop ML models, push them to the registry, and then later pull these models from applications.
+dstack decouples the development of applications from the development of ML models by offering a built-in ML registry.
+This way, one can develop ML models, push them to the registry, and then pull these models later from applications.

 dstack's ML Registry supports

 Here's a very simple example of how to push a model to

 from sklearn.svm import SVCfrom sklearn.multiclass import OneVsRestClassifierfrom sklearn.preprocessing import LabelBinarizerimport dstack as dsX = [[1, 2], [2, 4], [4, 5], [3, 2], [3, 1]]y = [0, 0, 1, 1, 2]classif = OneVsRestClassifier(estimator=SVC(random_state=0))classif.fit(X, y)url = ds.push("classif", classif)print(url)

 Now, if you click the URL, it will open the following page: